lscsoft/lalsuite/CONTRIBUTING.md

 [^1]: The `[ci nightly]` and `[ci tags]` pipelines do not execute any deployment actions with external consequences, e.g. deploying documentation, pushing packages to repositories.
 These actions can only be executed by the third CI pipeline which runs nightly on the main `lscsoft/lalsuite` fork.

+### Pretty code formatting

+You may optionally specify that certain C or Python sources should be _pretty formatted_ in a consistent style, which will be enforced by the CI pipelines.
+* C code is pretty-formatted using [Artistic Style](https://astyle.sourceforge.net/), which supports a number of C coding styles and options.
+It is enabled by creating files with a `.pretty.astylerc` extension; the contents of these files are read for the C coding style options to pass to Artistic Style.
+Three types of files are supported:
+  * A C source level file, e.g. `lallib/path/to/.MyModule.pretty.astylerc`, will pretty-format the C source file(s) `lallib/path/to/MyModule.[ch]`;
+  * A directory level file, e.g. `lallib/path/to/.pretty.astylerc` will pretty-format all C source files in `lallib/path/to/`;
+  * A LALSuite library level file, e.g. `lallib/.pretty.astylerc`, will pretty-format all C source files in LALLib.
+* Python code is pretty-formatted using [Black](https://black.readthedocs.io/en/stable/).
+It is enabled by creating files with a `.pretty.black` extension; since Black does not take any coding style options, the contents of these files are not examined.
+Three types of files are supported:
+  * A Python source level file, e.g. `lallib/path/to/.MyModule.pretty.black`, will pretty-format the Python source file `lallib/path/to/MyModule.py`;
+  * A directory level file, e.g. `lallib/path/to/.pretty.black` will pretty-format all Python source files in `lallib/path/to/`;
+  * A LALSuite library level file, e.g. `lallib/.pretty.black`, will pretty-format all Python source files in LALLib.

 ## More information

 More information regarding the usage of GitLab can be found in the main GitLab [documentation][githelp].